andrepaim/getdata010-pa1/Readme.md

 5. Appropriately labels the data set with descriptive variable names.
 The first column representing the subject ids is named as *subject*.
 The last column representing the corresponding output is named as *activity*.
 The remaining columns are renamed using the corresponding feature names loaded in the step 3.
-However, the following characters are replaced by '\_' to improve readability: ')', '(', '-', and ','.
+However, more readable names were defined using regular expressions, (gsub function),
-This last step is performed using the *gsub* function.
+replacing some abbreviations with more readable descriptions.
+For instance, *fBody* was replaced by *frequency.domain.body*.

 6. Extracts only the measurements on the mean and standard deviation for each measurement.
 The *grep* function is used to create an index vector of the feature columns with names